mStable USD Achieves Market Cap of $41.12 Million (MUSD)

-mStable USD (MUSD) traded up 0.2% against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on June 10th.
-One mStable USD coin can now be purchased for approximately $1.00 or 0.00003435 BTC on major exchanges.
-Over the last week, mStable USD has traded 0.2% higher against the dollar. mStable USD has a market capitalization of $41.12 million and $49,092.00 worth of mStable USD was traded on exchanges in the last 24 hours.
+mStable USD (MUSD) traded 0.3% higher against the US dollar during the one day period ending at 14:00 PM Eastern on June 15th. mStable USD has a total market cap of $41.12 million and approximately $52,157.00 worth of mStable USD was traded on exchanges in the last day.
+Over the last week, mStable USD has traded 0% higher against the US dollar.
+One mStable USD coin can currently be bought for about $1.00 or 0.00004844 BTC on popular cryptocurrency exchanges.

 - Redd (RDD) traded flat against the dollar and now trades at $0.0011 or 0.00000008 BTC.